soonhp/Collaborative_fltering_recommendation_system_based_on_improved/README.md

 - RJAC_DUB, which was determined as the best similarity among the proposed ones in this study, considered the rating information and inherently users’ rating preference behavior in the similarity calculation.
 - Through extensive experiments based on various datasets, we demonstrated the superiority of the proposed similarity over existing variations of Jaccard similarity and other similarity measures.

+## Motivation
+The similarity measures proposed in this study are inspired by Rating_Jaccard (Ayub et al. 2020a).
+This study aims to address the following limitations of Rating_Jaccard.
+1. In general, the similarity between two users is proportional to the number of co-rated items.
+However, Rating_Jaccard is inversely proportional to the number of co-rated items.
+2. Rating_Jaccard only enumerates co-rated items with identical ratings; thus, the similarity between users may be zero in more cases than for Jaccard similarity.
+Particularly, if two users have a small number of co-rated items, the similarity between them is likely to be zero.
+In this case, it is impossible to distinguish them from a pair of users with zero co-rated items.
+Moreover, the overabundance of zero similarity values complicates the identifcation of a sufcient number of nearest neighbors, which increases the number of items whose ratings cannot be predicted during the prediction of ratings of unrated items.
+3. The rating behaviors of users vary widely.
+However, Rating_Jaccard does not consider this variability

 ## Comparison results of the proposed similarity measures : MAE

 ![image](https://github.com/soonhp/Collaborative_fltering_recommendation_system_based_on_improved_Jaccard_similarity/assets/73877159/2e7cc9dd-d000-469d-a1ce-55c31f46bd16)